 - Ask students to find a space in the room.

-- Using your best grandma voice, tell the students ‘In my closet, there is…’ and finished the sentence with an object of your choice.
+- Using your best grandma or grandpa voice, tell the students ‘In my closet, there is…’ and finish the sentence with an object of your choice.

 - Independently, students should create the selected object using just their body.

 - The teacher then investigates all of the objects and decides which is the best or ‘their object’.
 Try to choose someone who has thought outside the box.